Fahad-Al-Maashani/C-CPP-Compiler/README.md

 # C/C++Compiler
-This repo  will focus on how to write a code for c/c++ programming languages.
+This repo  will focus on how to build compiler for both c and c++ programming language.